fuminoritanizawa/webpage/content/project/sleep-deprivation/index.md

   url: https://www.nature.com/articles/s41598-021-88967-1
 - name: Dr. Takemoto
   url: https://researchmap.jp/htkmt-sce?lang=en
-summary: Published Two-Year Project at Shizuoka University, Japan (August 2018 - April 2021).
+summary: Published two-year project at Shizuoka University, Japan (August 2018–April 2021).
 tags:
 - Behavior
 title: Sleep contributes to preference for novel food odours in Drosophila melanogaster
 ---

-### Two-Year Project at Shizuoka University, Japan with Dr. Hiroyuki Takemoto
+**Two-Year Project — Shizuoka University, Japan, with Dr. Hiroyuki Takemoto**

-- Published a first-authored paper ([link](https://www.nature.com/articles/s41598-021-88967-1))
+- First-authored publication in *Scientific Reports* ([link](https://www.nature.com/articles/s41598-021-88967-1))
-- Presented at two domestic conferences with a poster and one international conference (the International Animal Behavior Society) orally
+- Presented orally at the International Animal Behavior Society and by poster at two domestic conferences
-- Won two national high school biology competitions with this project
+- Won two national high school biology competitions
-- Conducted the research as a visiting student while in high school
-- Funded by the Japan Science and Technology Agency
+- Conducted as a visiting researcher while in high school, funded by the Japan Science and Technology Agency

-### Abstract
+**Abstract**

-The importance of sleep in maintaining cognitive functions such as learning and memory has been reported in both vertebrates and invertebrates.
-Previous studies demonstrated that sleep deprivation impaired the olfactory memory retention of fruit flies as described in the classical conditioning paradigm.
-Here, we show that sleep deprivation leads to a preference for the odours of the rearing environment in Drosophila melanogaster.
-Flies whose sleep had been disturbed with periodic rotation stimuli during night-time preferred apple cider vinegar (ACV) to broth, while this preference was lower in flies without sleep deprivation and those rotated during daytime.
-Experiments using single odours showed an increase in responses to ACV due to sleep deprivation.
-These results suggest that sleep functions in food odour preference.
-Flies grown on medium supplemented with ACV showed greater preference for ACV, and those grown with broth supplementation showed a greater preference for broth under sleep-deprived conditions.
-These results suggest that flies with night-time sleep deprivation become attached to the environment on which they have developed, and that sleep contributes to preference for novel food odours.
-This study offers an approach to investigating the interaction between sleep and neural disorders concerning cognitive deficits towards novel stimuli.
+The importance of sleep for cognitive functions such as learning and memory is well established across vertebrates and invertebrates.
+Prior work showed that sleep deprivation impairs olfactory memory retention in *Drosophila melanogaster* in classical conditioning paradigms.
+Here, we demonstrate that sleep deprivation also alters food odor preference.
+Flies disturbed with periodic rotation stimuli during nighttime preferentially chose apple cider vinegar (ACV) over broth — an effect absent in undisturbed controls and in flies rotated during the daytime.
+Single-odor experiments confirmed that sleep deprivation specifically increased attraction to ACV.
+Furthermore, flies reared on ACV-supplemented medium showed stronger ACV preference under sleep-deprived conditions, and the reverse was true for broth-reared flies.
+Collectively, these results suggest that sleep deprivation reduces preference for novel odors and increases attachment to familiar rearing-environment cues.
+This study provides a new framework for investigating the interaction between sleep and neural processes underlying novelty detection and cognitive flexibility.

-(August 2018 - April 2021)